rubymonstas-zurich/students-csv/README.md

 4) Not all students did the same amount of exercises.
 List all the students sorted by the number of exercises they submitted.
 There's not a single person on the top of this list.
 What are the names of the students that submitted the most exercises?

 5) Bonus: What's the lecture with the highest average percentage achieved?
-What's the lecture with the lowest percentage achieved?
+What's the lecture with the lowest average percentage achieved?